Understanding HTTP Request Smuggling

 }

-Testing for this vulnerability requires caution.
-Follow these steps in a non-production environment:
+Testing for this vulnerability requires caution to avoid disrupting production systems.
+Follow these steps in a controlled environment:

-- Identify Server Chain: Determine the front-end and back-end servers (e.g., load balancer → application server).
+- Identify the server chain: Determine the front-end (e.g., load balancer) and back-end (e.g., application server) servers.

 Warning: Never test on live systems.
 Use a staging environment or obtain explicit permission.